YorVeX/xObsBeam/README.md

 # xObsBeam
 ⚠️ Seeking help with translations, please go [here](https://obsproject.com/forum/threads/xobsbeam-beta.165709/page-5#post-624502) if you want to help, thanks!

-OBS plugin to transmit lossless (raw or [QOI](https://qoiformat.org)/[LZ4](https://github.com/lz4/lz4) compressed) video and audio feeds between OBS instances.
+OBS plugin to transmit video and audio feeds between OBS instances, raw, or with lossless or lossy compression.
+An alternative to NDI and Teleport for A/V transmission.
 An alternative to NDI and Teleport for A/V transmission.

 ![image](https://user-images.githubusercontent.com/528974/229695123-33b165ba-019a-48ce-9197-3d203627352b.png)